 In my experience developers agree about deleting code, it can happen that they didn’t know about the code that will be deleted, but then the code review it’s a good way to share that this code is not needed anymore.

 Sources of dead code

-- Legacy product features: We have talked about this previously.
+- Legacy product features: We have talked about this in the previous paragraph.
 When we detect that some feature is not used we can get rid of it.
 No matter if this was requested by some product owner guru or some important person in your company.
 Just remove it.

-- Wizard generated UI code: There are tools that allow you to do some starter code.
+- Wizard-generated UI code: Some tools allow you to do some starter code.
 This can be a source of code to be considered to remove.

-- Return values of functions: This is an example of a code that is not used.
-Return values if are not used by the caller it means that the lines of code that calculate/process this value can be considered to get removed.
+- Return values of functions not used: This is an example of a code that is not used.
+Return values if are not used by the caller means that the lines of code that calculate/process this value can be considered to get removed.

 How to remove code

 The first thing that you need to do is to create a branch of the repository that you want to remove code.
 Quite helpful to do this removal are grey colors in methods or attributes in Intellij.
 If there’s a method that is not used the IDE warns you with this color and encourages you to take some action on that.